awsdocs/amazon-aurora-user-guide/doc_source/postgresql-ml.md

 #### Using the max\_rows\_per\_batch parameter<a name="postgresql-ml-batch-mode-max_rows_per_batch"></a>

-The `max_rows_per_batch` parameter of the [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) and [aws\_comprehend\.detect\_sentiment](#aws_comprehend.detect_sentiment) functions influences how many rows are transferred to the Aurora Machine Learning service\.
+The `max_rows_per_batch` parameter of the [aws\_sagemaker\.invoke\_endpoint](#aws_sagemaker.invoke_endpoint) and [aws\_comprehend\.detect\_sentiment](#aws_comprehend.detect_sentiment) functions influences how many rows are transferred to the Aurora machine learning service\.
 The larger the dataset processed by the user\-defined function, the larger you can make the batch size\.

-Batch\-mode functions improve efficiency by building batches of rows that spread the cost of the Aurora Machine Learning function calls over a large number of rows\.
+Batch\-mode functions improve efficiency by building batches of rows that spread the cost of the Aurora machine learning function calls over a large number of rows\.
 However, if a `SELECT` statement finishes early due to a `LIMIT` clause, then the batch can be constructed over more rows than the query uses\.
 This approach can result in additional charges to your AWS account\.
 To gain the benefits of batch\-mode execution but avoid building batches that are too large, use a smaller value for the `max_rows_per_batch` parameter in your function calls\.

 If you do an `EXPLAIN` \(`VERBOSE`, `ANALYZE`\) of a query that uses batch\-mode execution, you see a `FunctionScan` operator that is below a nested loop join\.
 The number of loops reported by `EXPLAIN` tells you the number of times a row was fetched from the `FunctionScan` operator\.
 If a statement uses a LIMIT clause, the number of fetches is consistent\.
 To optimize the size of the batch, set the `max_rows_per_batch` parameter to this value\.
 However, if the batch\-mode function is referenced in a predicate in the `WHERE` clause or `HAVING` clause, then you probably can't know the number of fetches in advance\.
 In this case, use the loops as a guideline and experiment with `max_rows_per_batch` to find a setting that optimizes performance\.